anti-LP/StandWithUkranianPeople/README.md

-# HELP TO UKRANIAN PEOPLE PROGRAM
+# HELP TO UKRANIAN PEOPLE PROGRAM 🇺🇦

 We are preparign a special collection of ***NFT*** that will soon be published on ***OpenSea*** to make donations to those who need it. <br/>
-All funds are sended to UKRAIN for help it! <br/>
+All funds are sended to UKRAIN people for help it! <br/>

 ## DONATION ADDRESSES